 Sagrantino di Montefalco DOCG

-Sagrantino di Montefalco DOCG is one of the famous wines of Umbria: it is produced with the homonymous grapevine in the province of Perugia, more precisely in the municipality of Montefalco, Gualdo Cattaneo, Castel Ritaldi and Giano dell’Umbria, a very small territory of about 660 hectares.
+Sagrantino di Montefalco DOCG is produced with the homonymous grapevine in the province of Perugia, more precisely in the municipality of Montefalco, Gualdo Cattaneo, Castel Ritaldi and Giano dell’Umbria, a very small territory of about 660 hectares.

 Among Umbrian red wines, it is the one that has brought more fame to the region.
 It was created as a sweet wine and only in the 1980s became the dry wine we know today.